Article

 Asset Sale Basics

 In an asset sale, the buyer purchases selected parts of the business instead of buying the legal entity itself.
 That usually includes equipment, inventory, customer contracts, intellectual property, goodwill, and sometimes real estate.
 The buyer can often choose what to take and what to leave behind, which makes this structure feel a little like filling a shopping cart with only the items you actually want.
+The full list of what is included, and what is deliberately left out, gets spelled out in the asset purchase agreement (APA), which becomes the operating blueprint for the entire transaction.
 That flexibility is a major reason buyers often prefer it.
 They can avoid unwanted liabilities, outdated assets, or messy obligations that may not fit the future plan for the operation.Stock Sale Basics

 In a stock sale, the buyer purchases the ownership interests of the company itself.
 That means the legal entity stays intact, and the buyer steps into control of everything the company owns and owes.
 Contracts, licenses, employees, and obligations often remain with the business automatically, which can make the transfer smoother in some ways.
+Those terms, along with the representations and closing conditions both sides rely on, get documented in the stock purchase agreement (SPA) rather than in a long list of individual bills of sale.
 The structure may look neat on paper, but it also means the buyer is not just acquiring the shiny machines and customer list.
 The buyer may also be inheriting a few dusty skeletons hidden in filing cabinets and old compliance records.Why the Difference Matters in Manufacturing

 This distinction matters more in manufacturing than in many other industries because manufacturers tend to have a dense mix of physical assets, vendor relationships, environmental exposure, labor concerns, and operational permits.
 A transaction is rarely just about buying a logo and a website.
 It may involve production lines, leased equipment, raw material contracts, quality systems, safety protocols, and warranty obligations.
 In other words, a manufacturing deal comes with moving parts, both literal and legal.
 That makes the sale structure one of the first decisions that shapes the rest of the negotiation.Why Buyers and Sellers Often Want Different Structures